fasalmhd14/SQL---Finanace-Supply-Chain-Analytics/README.md

 - Creating New Tables
 - WINDOW FUNCTIONS

-These queries generate reports on important Financial and Supply Chain metrics like Revenue, Forecsat Accuracy etc.

 * Dataset is not shared due to proprietary rights of Codebasics (Course Provider)